Goa assembly first to pass congratulator motion for citizenship law

 "I am delighted that Goa Assembly has had the privilege of being the first to pass a congratulatory motion in support of #CAA2019.
 This is the real sentiment of gratitude and support from the people of Goa towards the historic decision by PM @narendramodi ji and HM @AmitShah ji," Sawant said in a tweet late Monday evening.

-In the 40-member House, the ruling BJP has 27 MLAs including the speaker, who all were present during the passage of congratulatory motion, besides two Independent legislators who support the saffron party-led government.
+In the 40-member House, the ruling BJP has 27 MLAs including the speaker, who all were present during the passage of the congratulatory motion, besides two Independent legislators who support the saffron party-led government.

 NCP MLA Churchill Alemao, who also supports the state government, was absent.